-All compulsories to be four canter strides - See Appendix B for Guidelines

-Mount must be in trot or canter.
+All compulsories to be a minimum of four canter strides - See Appendix B for Guidelines Mount must be in trot or canter.
 It may be assisted but will not be scored.
 Deduction -1 from basic seat for mounting in walk or halt.